-Finally, regardless of CO2, if a vehicle costs £40,000 or more then it is subject to a new premium rate billed annually.
+Finally, regardless of CO2, if a vehicle costs £40,000 or more, it is subject to a new premium rate billed annually.

 First year rate rises disproportionately for lower emitting vehicles

-Vehicles with emissions between 76-130k/gm which previously paid nothing in the first year are now faced with a bill of between £100-160.
-This increase is disproportionate to ‘mid-tier’ emitting vehicles, such as those that emit 145k/gm, which rises from £145 to £200.
+Vehicles with emissions between 76 to 130g/km which previously paid nothing in the first year are now faced with a bill of between £100 to 160.
+This increase is disproportionate to ‘mid-tier’ emitting vehicles, such as those that emit 145g/km, which rises from £145 to £200.

-That means lower emitting vehicles proportionately have had a bigger increase in first year VED rates than some higher polluting vehicles.
+That means lower emitting vehicles have had a bigger percentage increase in first year VED rates than some higher polluting vehicles.

-Unless the vehicle costs over £40,000, all petrol and diesel vehicles pay the same £140 rate of VED from year 2 onwards.
+Unless the vehicle costs over £40,000, all petrol and diesel vehicles pay the same £140 rate of VED from the second year and onwards.

-That means that a small-capacity Ford Fiesta pays the same amount of annual VED from year 2 as a Land Rover Evoque.
+That means that a small-capacity Ford Fiesta pays the same amount of annual VED from year two as a Land Rover Evoque.